johnk2022/Project1/README.md

 ### Audience

-Initally, family and friends.
+To share puppys growth and adventures wit family and friends.
 Requiired: Who is Coco.
 Gallery.
 Blog.
 Meet up.

-Expanding to provide dog walking and grooming services to the general public.
+Expanding at a later date to provide grooming services to the general public.

 ## Technology